 One of my early investments was a complete loss.

 I know that doesn’t make for ego pleasing conversation from someone who’s meant to be an investment expert, but it’s the truth.

 However, I’m keen to tell you the story of how I lost 100% of my invested capital many years ago, way back in the 1970s, and the investment mistakes I made which created this disastrous result.

 But first I want to explain the 2 main reasons why I’m sharing this story.

-You’ll not only learn from the investment mistakes you make, but you can also learn from other people’s investment errors so that you don’t have to make the same mistakes yourself.
+Sure you could learn from the investment mistakes you make, but why not learn from other people’s investment errors so that you don’t have to make the same mistakes yourself.